fredjnam/spacedebris/README.md

 To run the code, open the folder in terminal in the spacedebris folder!

-Then, run this code below
+Then, run the code below in the terminal.

 python -m http.server 8000